Skip to content

 Reduce Foods that Cause Inflammation

 Inflammation is a common culprit in sciatica pain, and certain foods can trigger it.
 These include refined sugars, saturated fats, and trans fats.
 To help reduce inflammation and alleviate sciatica pain, try to limit or avoid foods like fast food, fried foods, processed snacks, and sugar-laden drinks.
 Instead, focus on incorporating anti-inflammatory foods, such as turmeric, ginger, leafy greens, and fatty fish.
+Make sure to also stay hydrated with sciatica to benefit joint mobility.

 Avoid Overeating